“How do we connect with lapsed donors?

 Speaking of the biggest appeal of the year…

-Check out our Elevate Year End 2021 packages.
+Check out our Elevate Year End Package.
 We would be honored to help your ministry elevate your generosity!